-- More than half (51%) of people with disabilities in the U.S. lived in households experiencing financial hardship in 2019.
-While 18% were below the FPL, an additional 34% - nearly twice as many - were ALICE. - People with disabilities faced substantial barriers to employment: In 2019 they were more than three times as likely to be out of the labor force as people without disabilities (56% vs. 17%).
-But even for people with disabilities who worked full-time, 27% were below the ALICE Threshold. - Among people 25 and over with only a high school diploma or GED, 52% of those with disabilities were below the ALICE Threshold compared to 36% of those without disabilities.
-This trend continued throughout all levels of higher education. - Almost one-third (31%) of people with disabilities under age 65 living below the ALICE Threshold were not enrolled in Medicaid or Medicare in the U.S. in 2019. - During the pandemic, from July 2021 to February 2022, 40% of people with disabilities below the ALICE Threshold in the U.S. reported feeling anxious nearly every day.
+- Nearly half (48%) of people with disabilities in Connecticut lived in households experiencing financial hardship in 2019.
+While 16% were below the FPL, an additional 32% twice as many - were ALICE. - People with disabilities in Connecticut faced barriers to employment: In 2019 they were more than three times as likely to be out of the labor force as people without disabilities (50% vs.15%).
+But even for people with disabilities who worked full time, 20% were below the ALICE Threshold. - Among people age 25 and over with only a high school diploma or GED, 50% of those with disabilities were below the ALICE Threshold compared to 33% of those without disabilities.
+This trend continued throughout all levels of higher education. - Nearly one-fourth (22%) of people with disabilities under age 65 living below the ALICE Threshold were not enrolled in Medicaid or Medicare in Connecticut in 2019. - During the pandemic, from July 2021 to February 2022, 38% of people with disabilities below the ALICE Threshold in Connecticut reported feeling anxious nearly every day.